 You Have to Link Everything To Get a True and Accurate Picture of Your Finances.

 - Checking accounts

 - Student loans

-- Business checking accounts <—very cool for self employed people like me
+- Business checking accounts (very cool for self-employed people)

 - Business credit cards